 The nearest water features are the existing field drainage Noise ditches running across the site.
 The ditches connect to a single ditch which runs to the low point at the northern corner.
 The ditch continue towards the west, entering a brick culvert before flowing off site into an existing ditch at the north western corner.
-A drainage ditch is present along the western and southern boundary of the triangular site.
-A ditch from the field to the south of the development site runs into the development site ditch and connects into the The baseline acoustic climate at receptors to the north single field ditch on site.
+A drainage ditch is present along the western and southern boundary of the triangular site. to the south of the proposed scheme also audible.
+A ditch from the field to the south of the development site single field ditch on site.

 The proposed development is located in Flood Zone 1, an area with a low probability of flooding from rivers or sea.
-The current site appears to be at low risk of surface water flooding for the majority of the site.
-From inspection of the topographical survey, the areas at higher risk appear to be localised low areas which relate to the drainage ditch Lighting running through the site.
+The current site appears to be at low risk of surface water topographical survey, the areas at higher risk appear to be localised low areas which relate to the drainage ditch running through the site.
 These areas of the site shown at risk of flooding, will be managed by the proposed levels and drainage design, which will mitigate any potential site flooding.